exoplatform/exo-documentation/docs/PersonalApplications.rst

    user's "about me" section and the number of connections and spaces.

     .. note:: For spaces number, it counts spaces where this user is manager or member.
-              If the About me description is very long, an ellipsis is displayed and the full about me text will be displayed in a tooltip.
+              If "About me" description is very long, an ellipsis is displayed with the full text.
    |PEOPLE3|

 - |image3| A block for invitations requests and Pending requests sent.